tenzir/tenzir/web/blog/tenzir-v4.19/index.md

   Emotet/Heodo.
 ```

-Every package _must_ have a unique identifier.
+Every package *must* have a unique identifier.
 We recommend setting the package
 name, description and author, and we also recommend setting an author and a
 package icon where possible.

-Packages _may_ define inputs.
+Packages *may* define inputs.
 This, alongside the author and package icons, will
 become relevant in an upcoming release that adds interactive browsing and
 installation of ready-made packages on [app.tenzir.com](https://app.tenzir.com).
-For now, we'll just leave this out:
+For now, we'll just leave inputs out:

 ```yaml {0} title="feodo/package.yaml [2/5]"
 config:
   inputs: {}
 ```

-Packages _may_ define any number of contexts.
+Packages *may* define any number of contexts.
 For our Feodo Abuse Blocklist
 package we'll define a context named `feodo` as a [Lookup
 Table](/contexts/lookup-table).
 We recommend writing a description for every
 context.